A Conversation with Prof. Shiv Visvanathan – MCTS scholar and social science nomad

 When discussing cognitive justice in the classroom, in the past semester, one student — who was herself from a developing country — disagreed with giving space to alternative medicine.
-So, you know, do you get these kind of reactions and critiques from within and outside the STS community?
+So, you know, do you get these kind of reactions and critiques from within and outside the MCTS community?

 Oh yes.
 I mean people describe you as fundamentalist, nativist, indigenist, whatever the current term of insult is, you get it.
 What we are arguing is, all of these belong to a dialogue of knowledges.
 So each belong to the other, and each is incomplete without the other.
 You know?
 I think Raimundo Panikkar, who began as a chemist put it brilliantly, he said, “Every dialogue is a pilgrimage where you experience the other to discover yourself.”